dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit.md

 We are going to run the code up until the 'rep movsd' instruction and then set a breakpoint on the destination memory address and watch the bytes flow in.

-Once we are at the 'rep movsd' instruction, we can right click on ESI and EDI and choose 'Follow In Dump - Dump 1' and 'Dump 2' respectively.
+Once we are at the 'rep movsd' instruction, we can right click on ESI and EDI and choose **'Follow In Dump - Dump 1'** and **'Dump 2'** respectively.
 This way we can validate the data being written.

-Next, right click on the memory address in Dump 2(EDI) and choose 'Breakpoint - Memory, write - Restore on hit'.
+Next, right click on the memory address in Dump 2(EDI) and choose **'Breakpoint - Memory, write - Restore on hit'**.
 This will allow us to step through each byte written.

 [![8-24-23_26.png](/assets/images/8-24-23/8-24-23_26.png)](/assets/images/8-24-23/8-24-23_26.png)